jhill1/SEPwC/source/data_management.inc.rst

 Human readable data is any data that can be opened in a text editor and a human can decipher it.
 This means the data is text based (even if it's numbers), not binary (zeros and ones).
-Common human readable data are CSV (comma seperated values) or XML (eXtensible Markup Language).
+Common human readable data are CSV (comma separated values) or XML (eXtensible Markup Language).

 Machine readable is data that can easily be read by a computer program.
-This means it needs to be well structured, labelled and with clear definiaitons of what things are.
+This means it needs to be well structured, labelled and with clear definiations of what things are.
 It can be in binary format which is impossible (I assume!) for humans to read.

 What we would like as programmers is human readable data that is also machine readable.
 Human readable